Technical Analysis is essential for investment success.

 Consider such evidence to base your decisions on.

-My advice to you is: Use extreme caution when considering to invest in any stock that has a history of more than one reverse stock split.
+My advice to you is: Use extreme caution when considering to invest in any stock that has a history of more than one reverse stock split over a three year period.
 Also read the stockholder agreement to learn what, if any, reverse stock split agreement is in place and at what ratio.

 Normal Stock Splits (forward type) - suspicious for penny stocks